thermotools/KineticGas/docs/vCurrent/py_KineticGas_methods.md

 &nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;  The transformation matrix $\Psi^{n_k \leftmapsto n_l}$, where $k$ is `new_solv_idx` and $l$ is `prev_solv_idx`.

 ### `get_zarate_W_matr(self, x, dependent_idx)`
 Compute the matrix $W$ as defined by Zárate.
-See: (Definition of frame-invariant thermodiffusion and Soret coefficients for ternary mixtures) and memo on diffusion coefficient definitions.
+See (Definition of frame-invariant thermodiffusion and Soret coefficients for ternary mixtures) and memo on diffusion coefficient definitions.